PeaceofGoddev/LITA_CAPSTONE_PROJECT/README.md

   3. Data Visualiazation
   4. Analytics Features
 - Github
   For Documentation of the project progress

+  ## Data Cleaning and Preparation
+  -Data was downloaded from LMS
+  - Removing all the duplicated records